 So, how does contrast apply into the world of fonts?
 Wasn’t this supposed to be inclined towards the world of photography?

 Enough kidding!
-By contrast I mean the difference in design of two fonts.
+By contrast, I mean the difference in design of two fonts.
 It is suggested that you don’t use two completely different fonts on the same page and, moreover, next to each other.
 Please understand that it is the gradual change which is soothing for the reader’s eye.
-If you end up confusing the reader’s mind by drastically changing fonts at short intervals then it might just kill the purpose.
+If you end up confusing the reader’s mind by drastically changing fonts at short intervals, then it might just kill the purpose.

 Designers have to choose fonts that merge with their design and not fonts that pop out and kill the design.
 Make sure you help the reader save time instead of wasting their time while they try to understand what is happening.

-But, do get a Little Cheeky
+But, Do get a Little Cheeky

-The Magic Formula to Wrap this up
+The Magic Formula to Wrap This Up

-I guess we have already done plenty of reading over here so I thought why not submerge my traditional conclusion with the last (and the most obvious) tip.
+I guess we have already done plenty of reading over here so I thought why not merge my traditional conclusion with the last (and the most obvious) tip.
 See, at the end of the day it will be your choice that will prevail so instead of thinking too much just follow the basic steps that you would follow in any situation (which is nowhere related to fonts):

 - Look for familiar fonts and create a list.

 - Look out for fonts that you haven’t seen before.
-You will have to dive into forums and various typography websites but the research will be worth the time spent.
+You will have to dive into forums, and various typography websites but the research will be worth the time spent.

-- Start playing with each font in your end result and see which suits your design the most.
+- Start playing with each font in your result and see which suits your design the most.